wncc/Machine-Learning-LS-25/Week 1/Python Modules/README.md

 ### Matplotlib:
 Matplotlib is a popular Python library used for data visualization.
 It provides functions for creating a wide range of static, animated, and interactive plots in Python.

 #### Key Features:
 * Main Module: matplotlib.pyplot is commonly used for plotting.
 It works similarly to MATLAB.
 * Basic Plots: Line plots, bar charts, histograms, scatter plots, pie charts, etc.
 * Customization: You can customize titles, labels, legends, colors, and styles.
 * Integration: Works well with NumPy, pandas, and Jupyter notebooks.
 * Interactive Features: Zoom, pan, and save options in plot windows.

+To learn the basics of Matplotlib, go through [this document](./matplotlib.md) carefully.

 ### SciKit Learn: